MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 ### .lang

-.lang is a file type that Minecraft uses to provide in-game text for different languages for concepts within Add-ons. .lang files are also a convenient way to organize all custom text within an addon in a single location and also use for localizing creator content.
+.lang is a file type that Minecraft uses to provide in-game text for different languages for concepts within Add-Ons. .lang files are also a convenient way to organize all custom text within an addon in a single location and also use for localizing creator content.

 1. Copy and Paste the following in **en_US.lang**:
 `tile.HelloWorldRP:canvasblock.name=Canvas Block`